donkirkby/chess-kit/raw_rules/player_aids.md

     N, B, R, Q, K.
 4. Player with 4 cards
     picks up.

-One card?
-Play it twice.
 Move a piece that matches
 the card or least valuable,
 movable piece (usually a
 pawn).

-Pawns move once per turn.
+One card?
+Play it twice.
+Can't move the same pawn
+twice in one turn.

 ## Masquerade Chess
 Ask if captures are legal.